kyrikakis/employee-quest/README.md

 ```
 This will also excecute the `api:startRedis` step

-Note: Docker must be installed and running on your host machine to execute these tests.
+Note: Docker must be installed and running on your host machine to run the service.

 if you like to stop redis:
 ```bash